BasharNofal/store-front/README.md

 # Store Front

-This application is online shopping website where you can browse products based on their categories.
+This application is an online shopping website where you can browse products (products from an API) based on their categories.
 Also you can add and delete items from your cart.

 <hr>